Aetopia/ZetaConfig/README.md

     Spoofing the CPU core count seems to determine how many threads should be used for compute.

-    In `[Image 1]`, the game is using all threads but in `[Image 2]`, CPUs `3, 4, 5, 6` are being either being less priortized to be used by the game or just being given less relevance thus leading to lower CPU usage.
+    In `[Image 1]`, the game is using all threads but in `[Image 2]`, CPUs `3, 4, 5, 6` are being either being less prioritized to be used by the game or just being given less relevance thus leading to lower CPU usage.

     Technically Halo Infinite uses 9 compute threads, explaining why the i7-10700K was having 100% with Hyper Threading disabled.